FunC cookbook

 send_raw_message(msg, 3); ;; mode 3 - pay fees separately and ignore errors

-In this example, we use literal
+- In this example, we use the literal

 a

-, slice
+, slices

-before store_ref()
+before calling store_ref()

-to indicate that the cell
+, indicating that the cell

 .